Assessments

 Submit two versions of your resume throughout the semester:

-- Resume v2 (Week 7): Revised resume incorporating TA feedback
+- Resume v2: Revised resume incorporating TA feedback

 Your resume should: